 "Helen in her own right has provided tremendous leadership, serving on hospital boards and playing a major role in many of the civic organizations in Snohomish County.
 She has always opened her home for fundraisers and was often asked to speak and provide leadership" (The Seattle Times, March 19, 2008).

 Helen Jackson was diagnosed with Alzheimer's disease in 2003.
-Her declining health has prevented her from remaining as active with the Henry M. Jackson Foundation and with the Everett community as she had been previously.
-Nevertheless, she is an Everett icon, a beloved local woman almost always described as "gracious" by friends, colleagues, and casual acquaintances.
+Her declining health prevented her from remaining as active with the Henry M. Jackson Foundation and with the Everett community as she had been previously.
+Nevertheless, she remained an Everett icon, a beloved local woman almost always described as "gracious" by friends, colleagues, and casual acquaintances.
+Helen Hardin Jackson died on February 25, 2018, at the age of 84.